 On average, our students come from more than 10 states and eight countries and are taught by faculty members who hail from all over the globe.
 Katz expands your worldview, because the next generation of business won’t be defined by today’s geographical borders.
 Different ways of thinking spur new ideas and growth opportunities.

 Katz offers scholarships during the admissions cycle for students from underrepresented backgrounds and for military candidates.
 In particular, Katz has traditionally awarded qualified graduates of Historically Black Colleges and Universities (HBCUs) with scholarship funds for enrollment in the MBA or PhD programs.
 For more information about scholarships, contact Melanie Weiser Krugel, Assistant Director and Diversity Recruiter, at firstname.lastname@example.org.

-National Black MBA Association Partner Chapters.
-In partnership with select NBMBAA chapters, Katz awards up to five full scholarships per admission cycle to admitted applicants from the following areas: Atlanta, Dallas, Indianapolis, New Jersey, Philadelphia, Pittsburgh, and Washington, DC.
+National Black MBA Association Partner Scholarship.
+In partnership with the National Black MBA Association, the Katz MBA program awards up to five full scholarship per admissions cycle to cover the full cost of tuition and fees for the full-time MBA program for diversity candidates who are current members of the National Black MBA Association (NBMBAA) and an active member of a NBMBAA chapter.
 Complete this form to nominate yourself or someone else for the NBMBAA Partner Chapter Scholarship.

 Joseph M. Katz Diversity Scholarship.
 The award, made during the admissions process, is based on merit and need.
 Katz works with various organizations to identify well-qualified candidates, who, in addition to their scholarship, receive membership into the organization, which provides valuable networking opportunities.